-She is regarded as helping bridge the gap between rhythm and blues and rock and roll, and won six Grammy's and seventeen Blues Music Awards.
-She was inducted into the Rock & Roll Hall of Fame in 1993, the Blues Hall of Fame in 2001, and the Grammy Hall of Fame in both 1999 and 2008.
+She is regarded as helping bridge the gap between rhythm and blues and rock and roll and won six Grammy's and seventeen Blues Music Awards.
+She was inducted into the Rock & Roll Hall of Fame in 1993, the Blues Hall of Fame in 2001, and the Grammy Hall of Fame in 1999 and 2008.
 In 2010, she received treatment for a dependency on painkillers as her addiction continued.
-During that time, her son Donto revealed that James was diagnosed with Alzheimer's disease.
+During that time, her son Donto revealed that James was diagnosed with Alzheimer's.

 In 2011, she had been in and out of the hospital three times with a urinary tract infection and blood infection.
-On December 16, 2011, it was announced that she was "in the final stages of leukemia", had been diagnosed with both dementia and Hepatitis C. She was placed on oxygen, receiving constant care from her husband, and was visited regularly by her sons.
+On December 16, 2011, it was announced that she was "in the final stages of leukemia" and had been diagnosed with dementia and Hepatitis C. She was placed on oxygen, received constant care from her husband, and was visited regularly by her sons.

 Etta James died on January 20, 2012.
 Rolling Stone ranked James number twenty-two on their list of the 100 Greatest Singers of All Time and number sixty-two on the list of the 100 Greatest Artists.